timbenniks/timbenniks-presskit/content/long-bio.md

 ::le-title
 ---
 class: text-3xl md:text-5xl font-bold uppercase leading-none mb-8
-lines: super official_third person bio
+lines: Mini bio
 as: h2
 ---
 ::

 <p class="text-xl mb-8 leading-relaxed">
-  Tim has worked at different agencies in Amsterdam and Paris over the past fifteen years.
-He has been lucky enough to have had global clients like Nike, Heineken, Google, Tommy Hilfiger, EA Games, Chanel, Proctor & Gamble, Louis Vuitton and Hermès.
+  Over the past 15 years, Tim has worked at various agencies in Amsterdam and Paris with global clients like Nike, Heineken, Google, Tommy Hilfiger, EA Games, CHANEL, Procter & Gamble, Louis Vuitton, and Hermès.
 </p>

 <p class="text-xl mb-8 leading-relaxed">
-  Nowadays, Tim is Principal Developer Advocate at Uniform where he works on developer relations, community building and content creation.
-  Next to working at Uniform, Tim is also active in the developer community by speaking at conferences and creating YouTube videos.
-He collaborates with startups like Cloudinary, Prismic, Zeplin, NuxtJS and he is a part of the MACH Alliance Tech Council.
-It's all about quality, community and building fancy websites.
+  Currently, Tim is principal developer advocate at Uniform with a focus on developer relations, community building, and content creation.
+In particular, he plays an active role in the developer community as a frequent speaker at conferences and creator of YouTube videos on modern technologies.
+He also collaborates regularly with startups like Cloudinary, Prismic, Zeplin, and NuxtJS while serving on the MACH Alliance Tech Council.
+It's all about quality, community, and development of great websites.
 </p>

 <p class="text-xl mb-8 leading-relaxed">
-  A demanding job needs balancing.
-Tim plays guitar and loves family time with his wife, cats and a two little corgis called Princess Nugget and Scarlet.
+  A demanding job like that needs balancing.
+Tim plays guitar and revels in family time with his wife, cats, and two little Corgis called Princess Nugget and Scarlet.
 </p>